 • Phase V, which is the final remaining Tax District segments that includes the Northbound 28 widening from Route 50 to McLearen Rd (Area 4), and the Northbound 28 widening from Dulles Toll Road (DTR) to Sterling Blvd in Loudoun County (Area 5) are estimated at approximately \$38.9 million.
 Area 5 construction funding of \$20 million was approved in January 2019 by the NVTA.
 Construction for Area 5 was completed in June 2020.
 Final expenditures for Area 5 were \$18.2 million.
 Area 4 construction funding of \$18.9 million was approved by the Route 28 Commission in March 2019.
-The construction for Area 4 began in December 2019 with a completion by December 2020.
+The construction for Area 4 began in December 2019 and was completed in December 2020.
+Final expenditures for Area 4 are estimated at approximately \$17.6 million.